International Shipping Center

 History and goals

-The State Council approved the strategy in 1996, with Shanghai's deep-water port as the core and ports in Zhejiang and Jiangsu provinces as support.
+The State Council approved the strategy in 1996, with Shanghai's deep-water port as its core and ports in Zhejiang and Jiangsu provinces providing support.
+The State Council clarified this objective twice: in May 2001 and April 2009.

 Sources: Shanghai Municipal Government Work Report, 2024 Shanghai Basic Facts